reTHINK-project/dev-hyperty-toolkit/README.md

 Hyperty Development Toolkit [![Build Status](https://travis-ci.org/reTHINK-project/dev-hyperty-toolkit.svg?branch=develop)](https://travis-ci.org/reTHINK-project/dev-hyperty-toolkit)
 =========================

 This repository provides required tools to develop Hyperties and a few demos.
-Currently the toolkit can be used to develop hyperties to be executed in the Browser or in the NodeJS;
+Currently the toolkit can be used to develop hyperties to be executed in the Browser or in the NodeJS;;

 ## Full Documentation